The supply of residential accommodation in a dwelling is exempt from GST.

 Using the payments basis

-Using the payments basis, local authorities account for all payments of rates at the time they are received, regardless of whether they are paid in 1 instalment or several.
+Using the payments basis, the authority accounts for all payments of rates at the time they receive them whether they are paid in 1 instalment or several.

 Registered persons claiming GST